MikeMoolenaar/RATH-stack/README.md

 - [x] Use serde more often (like parsing dates)
 - [x] sanitize HTML by default for all fields
 - [x] Add rate limiting, because why not https://github.com/jacob-pro/actix-extensible-rate-limit
-- [ ] Use Tailwind
+- [x] Use Tailwind
-- [ ] Use templating like Askama (like listing todos in a list), or maybe just format! idk yet
+- [x] Use templating like Askama (like listing todos in a list), or maybe just format! idk yet
+- [ ] Rewrite in Axum
 - [ ] Rename to RATH stack, Rust Actix Turso Hhtmx
 - [ ] Deploy with docker to fly.io https://github.com/fly-apps/hello-rust
 - [ ] Use Turso